EdgarsMatisans/meet/README.md

 Given the possibility to change the number of event to display When the user specifies it
 Then the that exact number will be displayed
-          FEATURE 4: USE THE APP WHEN OFFLINE
+         # FEATURE 4: USE THE APP WHEN OFFLINE #
-User story:as a user, I should be able to use the app offline, so that I can check events even when not connected.
+User story:as a user, I should be able to use the app offline, so that I can check events even when not connected .
     Scenario 1: Show cached data when there’s no internet connection.
 Given the user is offline
 When using the application